tangodata/draft.tangoandchaos/source/pages/06/06_18_decorations.md

 -----

-**Comment by Derrick Del Pilar — June 11, 2008**
+**Comment by Derrick Del Pilar -- June 11, 2008**

 The new page on decorating tango makes a good point--why "embellish" social dancing for an audience?
-I do think that, in the U.S. at least, women aren't comfortable with the thought of _entrega_—of really surrendering to and following the man, so that's why they want to do embellishments, however subtle.
+I do think that, in the U.S. at least, women aren't comfortable with the thought of _entrega_ -- of really surrendering to and following the man, so that's why they want to do embellishments, however subtle.
 It is their way of taking a more "active" participation in the dance.
 And, if may I be forgiven for saying so, many leaders in U.S. are so far out of the _compás_ and musical expression that toe taps might be the only way a lady who really listens to and feels the music can stay in the music.
-That's rather sad, actually...but a lady actually said that to me at a milonga in San Francisco this past March.
+That's rather sad, actually ...but a lady actually said that to me at a milonga in San Francisco this past March.

-I also think you unintentionally showed how good adornments are "pulled" out of milongueras by the music—there are several in the video of Ricardo and Alej that you didn't mention; the most prominent (and yet subtle) are right when Vargas sings "_Madrecita, yo fui un reo..._" Alej does two quick sharp beats in front of her standing leg before taking the back steps that Ricardo leads.
+I also think you unintentionally showed how good adornments are "pulled" out of milongueras by the music -- there are several in the video of Ricardo and Alej that you didn't mention; the most prominent (and yet subtle) are right when Vargas sings "_Madrecita, yo fui un reo ..._" Alej does two quick sharp beats in front of her standing leg before taking the back steps that Ricardo leads.
 Also, Ofelia does a slightly larger version of that kick after the _giro_ where _El Chino_ does his _rulo_.
-Totally musical and beautiful and subtle, and so different from the extravagant _paradas_ and caresses we are used to seeing stateside...
+Totally musical and beautiful and subtle, and so different from the extravagant _paradas_ and caresses we are used to seeing stateside ...

-**Comment by Xiaosong (Shanghai) — July 27, 2008**
+**Comment by Xiaosong (Shanghai) -- July 27, 2008**

 Ricardo was a regular sight at my local milonga in London when I first started to dance tango.
 A sweet little man, albeit a little frail.
 He didn't dance much but always seemed to be in a good mood.
 That was when the notion of milonguero entered my mind!
 Then the news of his death came a year or two later.
 We played a list of tangos entitled '_viejito_' dedicated to him that week, with most people dancing to it, myself included, without realizing the falling of one of the most brilliant stars in tango.
 How sad it is that we can only marvel the magic of this giant of tango now on videos!